dilevin/CSC417-a3-finite-elements-3d/README.tex.md

 ### The Strain Energy density

 Like the kinetic energy, we will begin by defining the potential energy on an infinitesimal chunk of the simulated object as $\psi\left(F\left(\mathbf{X}\right)\right)dV$ where $\psi$ is called the *strain energy density function.
 Mostly, we look up strain energy density functions in a book.
 Material scientists have been developing them for many years so that they mimic the behaviour of realistic materials.
 For this assignment you will use the well established, [Neo-Hookean](https://en.wikipedia.org/wiki/Neo-Hookean_solid) (its better than Hooke's Law because its new) strain energy density for compressible materials.
-This model approximates the behaviour of rubber-like materials. **Use the alternative formulation without the $ln J$**.
+This model approximates the behaviour of rubber-like materials. **Use the first compressible formulation listed, but remove the the $ln J$**.

 The total potential of the tetrahedron can be defined via integration as